Skip to content

 Kicking the Can, Throne Speech, Windows 8.1 and Friday #ShoutOuts

-Seems our friends down south had so much fun with almost upending the world economy, they’d like to try to do it again in January, and so that is what they have agreed upon (thus kicking the can a little farther down the road).
-Don’t fool yourself into believing all this silly brinkmanship is now over, it has only just begun, and will have much more vitriol each time it happens.
+It seems our friends down south had so much fun with almost upending the world economy that they’d like to try to do it again in January, and so that is what they have agreed upon (thus kicking the can a little farther down the road).
+Don’t fool yourself into believing all this silly brinkmanship is now over; it has only just begun and will have much more vitriol each time it happens.
 It astounds me that there is not a general cry of “Do Your Damn Jobs!” from the U.S. public (to all sides involved), but I suppose this is the new spectator sport for the 21st century.

 The Throne Speech, another fun part of living in Ottawa